rickhull/hello-nix/README.md

 **Lorri** integrates direnv with Nix workflows, maintaining some state to avoid costly unnecessary rebuilds.

-Christine's workflow works with any Nix install, whereas my focus is on top of NixOS.
+Christine's workflow works with any Nix install, whereas we'll be running on Nixos.

 ## Install system tools

-I'll be using NixOS packages for direnv, niv, and lorri, installed at the system level.
+Let's use NixOS packages for direnv, niv, and lorri, installed at the system level.
 Edit `/etc/nixos/configuration.nix`: